mauge123/mechanical-blender/README.md

 ## Purpose

-The purpose of Mechanical Blender is the development of tools and modify blender source to allow blender be a CAD software that could be used on industry.
+The purpose of Mechanical Blender is the development of tools and fork blender source to allow blender be a CAD software that could be used on industry.
 All changes will be performed in a way that commitment in blender official trunk could be done easily if the community and the Blender foundation consider it as convenient.